kevinkimball/administrate/docs/migrating-to-v1.md

 templates, and if you've customised them, you may need to apply recent changes.
 You can see those which changed in the [CHANGELOG][].

+This applies to both modified files in `app/views/admin` and `app/views/fields` if you have your own Field classes defined.
+A good way is to use the same command to generate the view as for the earlier version:
+`rails generate administrate:views:ACTION MyModel` noting the changes and re-applying the modifications

 [2397]: https://github.com/thoughtbot/administrate/pull/2397
 [CHANGELOG]: https://github.com/thoughtbot/administrate/blob/main/CHANGELOG.md